COVID-19: Information on medical devices for companies

 Another guidance document from the EU Commission helps economic operators and users to verify that medical devices and personal protective equipment can be legally placed on the market in the COVID-19 context:

 How to verify that medical devices and personal protective equipment can be lawfully placed on the EU market and thus purchased and used-also in the COVID-19 context.

 Austrian Standards currently provides some COVID-19 relevant standards free of charge.

-The BASG can only establish responsibility for those protective masks that are marketed as medical devices within the meaning of the Medical Devices Act.
+On the part of the BASG, responsibility can only be established with regard to those protective masks that are placed on the market as medical devices within the meaning of the Austrian Medical Devices Act (MPG).

-However, if protective masks are marketed as medical devices, they are subject to the Austrian Medical Devices Act (MPG).
-In this context, it should be noted that the trade with medical devices is subject to regulated trade.
+If, on the other hand, protective masks are placed on the market as a medical device, they are subject to the MPG.
+In this context, it should be noted that trade in medical devices is subject to regulated trade.

 Positive control material for SARS-CoV-2 virus developed by JRC

 The control material developed by the European Commission's Joint Research Centre (JRC) is made available primarily, but not exclusively, to reference laboratories in Member States and to the research community.